califano-lab/single-cell-pipeline/README.md

 ````
 Then, you need to randomly  select >200 cells  for each cluster and proceed with ARACNe to build a network for each cluster.
+The same procedure is applied if clustering is performed using metaVIPER.
 # Generate ARACNe networks for each cluster (with more than 300 cells)
 ````
 #Please visit  the ARACNe repository before to run ARACNe